-Bomboré, with 4.56 Moz Measured & Indicated and 0.72 Moz Inferred resources constrained within optimized open pit shells, is the largest undeveloped gold deposits in West Africa that can be developed in stages.
+Bomboré, is one of the largest undeveloped gold deposits in West Africa that can be developed in stages.
 The geological model indicates that the gold mineralization remains open at depth.
 There is potential to further increase the mineral resources (oxidized and fresh rock) amenable to open pit extraction by drilling some open ended zones, upgrading the inferred resources and testing new targets on the property.
 The NI 43-101 Technical Memo issued in April 2013 was based on 404,000 m of drilling to an average depth of 120 m.

 Bomboré has exceptional infrastructure for this part of Africa as it is located just 85 kilometers (km) from the capital city, adjacent to a paved highway, with access to local power and available water.